 a strong sense of feeling safe.

-Brennan Manning is just echoing Scripture here.
+Brennan Manning is merely echoing Scripture here.
 Scripture tells us that in Christ, we are the apple of God’s eye, that he takes great delight in us, that he rejoices over us with singing, and that he has similar affection toward us as a bridegroom toward his bride, and that nothing in all creation can separate us from his love (Psalm 17:8; Zephaniah 3:17; Isaiah 62:5; Romans 8:38-39).